floschu/Reaktor/README.md

 * Activity: `fun onDestroy()`
 * Fragment: `fun onDestroyView()`

-The `ViewModelReactor` is a default implementation for a `Reactor` that uses the [Android Architecture ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) and thus handles the clearing of the `CompositeDisposable` in `fun onCLeared()`.
+The `ViewModelReactor` is a default implementation for a `Reactor` that uses the [Android Architecture ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) and thus handles the clearing of the `CompositeDisposable` in `fun onCleared()`.

 ## Examples

 * [Counter](https://github.com/floschu/Reaktor/tree/master/counterexample): Most Basic Counter Example.
 It uses `ViewModelReactor` for an Activity.
 * [Github Search](https://github.com/floschu/Reaktor/tree/master/githubexample): Github Repository Search.
 It uses `ViewModelReactor` for a Fragment.
-* [Save State Example](https://github.com/floschu/Reaktor/tree/master/savedstateexaple): Like the Counter.
+* [Saved State Example](https://github.com/floschu/Reaktor/tree/master/savedstateexample): Like the Counter.
 Basic but it uses `onSaveInstanceState` to preserve the `Reactor`'s state on process death.
 * [Watchables](https://github.com/floschu/Watchables): A Movie and TV Show Watchlist Application.
 It uses [Koin](https://github.com/InsertKoinIO/koin) as DI Framework to inject dependencies into a `Reactor`.

 ## Author